coreruleset/modsecurity-crs-docker/README-containers.md

 ### Common ENV Variables

-These variables are common to image variants and will set defaults based on the image name.
 | Name | Description|
 | -- | -- |
 | ACCESSLOG | Location of the custom log file (Default: `/var/log/apache2/access.log` and `/var/log/nginx/access.log`) |